RoundedGlint585/TGVDenoising/README.md

 ## How to use

-Current solution based on command line interface with keys
+Current solution based on command line interface with keys.

 | Key                  | Purpose                                 | Default Value |
 | :------------------- | :-------------------------------------- | :------------ |